alig2039/COVID-JABS-INSIGHTS/README.md

+The survey is about finding out what infuluenced people to take or not to take a particular Covid vaccines.
+This could have been age, financial status, gender, educational background , exisiting health conditions and many others as in the list bellow.

 This is the creteria that was used in creating the survey.
 The following issues and questions were considered.

 1. AGE *
 Below 18 Years